Frequently Asked Questions

 — The Carolina B & B – Totally elegant, near downtown.
 (406) 422-0418

 Our shuttle service is happy to pick you up at your hotel on arrival day.
-If for whatever reason, your are not able to arrive before 4pm on first day of the retreat due to scheduling or flight delay, please call the office 406-442-8196, and we will be happy to make special arrangements for your pick-up.
+A notification call will be given to the front desk of your hotel the night before pick-up.
+If for whatever reason, you are not able to arrive before 4pm on first day of the retreat due to scheduling or flight delay, please call the office 406-442-8196, and we will be happy to make special arrangements for your pick-up.

 Is massage and bodywork available at the Ranch?